ImOverlord/sql-snap/docs/Jest.md

 const Server = require("sql-snap").SnapServer;

 new Server({
-    port: 3001, // port the server should start on
+    port: 3005, // port the server should start on
-    dbConfig: { // Config to connect to the database
+    db: { // Config to connect to the database
-        connectionString: 'postgres://Heroes:Lifeaz2019@127.0.0.1:5432/DatabaseTest'
+        host: './db',
+        database: 'random',
+        dialect: 'sqlite'
     }
 });
 ```